 The Defendant May Have No Assets

 One of the reasons your Georgia car accident lawyer doesn’t want to handle your case is that the defendant has no assets.
-If they don’t have car insurance, they may be no point in filing a suit.
+If they don’t have car insurance, there may be no point in filing a suit.
 Of course, if they have property and a good job, it’s worth pursuing.
 What you’ll do is ask your attorney to file suit.
 Ideally, you’ll win, or the other driver won’t respond.
 Once you get judgment, you’ll have to try to get the judgment paid.
 You can do that in a variety of ways.
 It all depends on what sort of assets the other party has.

 Call and Talk to a Skilled Georgia Car Accident Lawyer Right Away

-Most people who get into a car accident don’t ever need to call a Georgia car accident lawyer.
-Either the insurance company pays your claim, or the damage was only minor.
-There are times, however, when your claim is too big to just walk away.
-That’s when it’s time to call an experienced Georgia car accident lawyer.
-They can review your case and let you know if you have a valid case.
+An attorney can review your case and let you know if you have a valid case.
 If your case isn’t worth more than a couple of hundred dollars, they probably won’t want to spend any time on it.
 They could offer to send a demand letter on your behalf and hope that sparks payment.
 But if your case is valid and worth a decent amount of money, there won’t be a reason not to represent you.
 The only way to find out is to call and set up a date and time to come into the office.
 If you aren’t comfortable doing that, we can handle the free consultation by phone.
 Our goal is to keep your best interests in mind.
-With COVID-19 cases on the rise again, it may be best to do your consultation remotely.
+Contact one of our Massey Law attorneys today.